bright/new-www/content/our-areas/product-design.md

 layout: our-service
 our_service_id: product design
 meta_title: Product Design Services
-meta_description: We are a software development agency specialising in product design.
+meta_description: We are a digital products agency specialising in product design.
 We prepare prototypes of app and web solutions and deliver UX and UI designs.
 our_services_icon: /images/product_design2.png
 name: product design
 slug: product-design